 Spanish: Statement of Intent

 At Christ the King, Spanish is offered in all year groups.
-The GCSE results for Spanish are consistently outstanding with students consistently achieving or exceeding their minimum target grade.
+Our GCSE results are outstanding with students consistently achieving or exceeding their minimum target grade.

-In Year 7, Year 8 and Year 9 students receive three 50 minute lessons each, as do Key Stage 4.
-The students who do not access Spanish access additional Learning and Life Skills lessons to improve their English and Mathematics.
-However, there is opportunity for students to access MFL when they are able to cope with the demands of the course, e.g. students who are new to the country may require a few weeks to improve their English but may then access Spanish.
+In Year 7, Year 8 and Year 9 students receive six 50-minute lessons bi-weekly, as do Key Stage 4.
+The students in the lower set receive one 50-minute lesson per week.
+There is opportunity for students to move between sets, e.g. students who are new to the country may require a few weeks to improve their English but then will move into a higher set to access Spanish.

 The Spanish curriculum offers students the opportunity to study the wider world around them, and learn about new cultures which are very different to their own, allowing them to develop empathy for other people.

 At Key Stage 3 and 4 we follow the Viva (Pearson) course as this course allows for progression in vocabulary, grammar as well as cultural input.
-The Pearson sequence is mainly followed except for the topic of Work Experience (Module 7) at Key Stage 4, which we study in the Spring term of Year 10 prior to and immediately after their Work Experience placement in order to relate the Spanish content to real-life experiences.
-In addition, we provide homework for all year groups, which supports learning through the on-line Activelearn program and other cultural and creative activities.
-Students are set one piece of homework from the module that they are studying either before or after the lesson to either consolidate the learning of the current topic or address gaps in skill and knowledge, or as a flipped learning tool to enable to become familiar with the topic vocabulary beforehand.
+The Pearson sequence is mainly followed except for the topic of Work Experience (Module 7) at Key Stage 4, which we study in the Spring term of Year 10 prior to and immediately after their Work Experience placement in order to relate to real-life experiences.
+In addition, we provide homework for all year groups, which supports learning through the Activelearn Programme and other cultural and creative activities.
+Students are set one piece of homework from the module that they are studying either before or after the lessons.
+This is to either consolidate the learning of the current topic or address gaps in skill and knowledge, or if set before the lesson, used as a flipped learning tool to afford students the opportunity to become familiar with the topic vocabulary before entering the classroom.

 In lessons, students are provided with many opportunities to work independently, in pairs or in groups.
 This, along with our whole school Merit system and departmental half-termly rewards postcards and certificates, creates a positive culture for learning.